 “By which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.”

-This is the only occurrence of the superlative “exceedingly” in the New Testament.
-This speaks of the magnitude of God’s promises.
-God describes His promises with three outstanding qualifications: exceedingly; great; precious.
+This word is the only occurrence of the superlative “exceedingly” in the New Testament.
+This word speaks of the magnitude of God’s promises.
+God describes His promises with three outstanding qualifications: “exceedingly,” “great,” and “precious.”

 First, God’s promises exceed any promise you ever heard.
 We know what it means to “exceed” the speed limit.
 It means to go beyond.
-God’s promises go past man’s promises.
+God’s promises go farther than man’s promises.
 His promises are bigger and better than anything a man can do.

 2 Co 4:17, “For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory.”

 2 Co 7:4, “Great is my boldness of speech toward you, great is my boasting on your behalf.
 I am filled with comfort.
 I am exceedingly joyful in all our tribulation.”

 Ep 1:18-19, “The eyes of your understanding being enlightened; that you may know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints, 19and what is the exceeding greatness of His power toward us who believe, according to the working of His mighty power.”

 Ep 2:7, “That in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus.”

 Ep 3:20-21, “Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, 21to Him be glory in the church by Christ Jesus to all generations, forever and ever.
 Amen.”